thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 account.
 Note that OpenShift Cluster Manager offline token is deprecated.

+**Prerequisites**

+- You must have an OpenShift Cluster Manager credential.
+See Creating a credential for OpenShift Cluster Manager if you need to create a credential.

+- Learn about creating an OpenShift Cluster Manager service account at Service accounts.

 #### Authenticating

 See the following procedure to authenticate with a service account.